TheDuckGoesQuark/pdilemma/client/README.md

 Requires npm to run using these commands.

-Once installed, use `npm install` in the project directory to install all relevant dependencies.
+Once installed, use `npm install` in the `client` directory to install all relevant dependencies.
 Since create-react-app is fairly large, this may take some time.

 In the project directory, you can then run: